-• To match the input box follow the steps from the previous example, but choose "Sample Input".
+• To match the input box follow the steps from the previous example, but choose "Sample Input Current".

-- The input box will update with the sample taken being displayed in the selected input box. - If you are not happy with the sampled value keep selecting "Sample Input" until you are, then press to close the options menu. - Note: The first input box reading must be lower than the second input box. - Input box readings must be more than 50° apart.
+- The input box will update with the sample taken being displayed in the selected input box. - If you are not happy with the sampled value keep selecting "Sample Input Current" until you are, then press to close the options menu.

+Note: • The first input box value must be smaller than the second input box value.